 So how are we going to handle this sixteen hour curriculum?

 First, PLEASE NOTE: if you read my home page, you saw where I do not do large classes.
 Not fun for me, not fun or as useful as possible for you.
-Thus, I will only conduct private one to three students maximum instruction for concealed carry applicants.
+UNTIL FURTHER NOTICE, I WILL ONLY BE CONDUCTING INDIVIDUAL ONE-ON-ONE INSTRUCTION.
 Also note that I subscribe and strongly support the Statement of Ethics of the Association of Defensive Shooting Instructors.

 With that said, for those needing the entire sixteen hours, this is a two-day affair.
 The following is the curriculum for the course.